kibomamoses/Twitter-datamining-Using-API/README.md

 When i analysed how many they tweeted i realised Hillary clinton was leading followed by bill gates

 My assumption was Elon Musk is more popular That Bill Gates and Hillary Clinton
+# PART 2:NETWORK ANALYSIS

+In this task i performed network analysis of my three influencers i.e Bill Gates,Elon Musk and Hillary clinton

+First i had to find a number of their friends in this case i only printed 10 as inqured that i hade to used 10 for both

+Then i used networkX to graphically represent my data which i mannually reprented

+After calculating the statistics of my influencers my results were

+## Bill Gates
+▪ Degree Distribution=9

+▪ Cluster coefficient=0

+▪ Betweenness Centrality=1.0

+▪ Assortativity=0.7071074555358021

+## Hillary clinton
+▪ Degree Distribution=8

+▪ Cluster coefficient=0

+▪ Betweenness Centrality=0.01818181818181818

+▪ Assortativity= 0.7071067744546117

+# LESSONS LEARNED
+I learned how to used networkx to represent a particular network

+I learned that Network analysis is an imporntant practice where it make me understand relationshis i.e Node and Edge ,parent and child

+I learned that network analysis easly makes know how much an influencer is populer

+I learned that We can also visualize the network such that the node color varies with Degree and node size with Betweenness Centrality

+I learned that The Betweenness Centrality is the centrality of control.
+It represents the frequency at which a point occurs on the geodesic (shortest paths) that connected pair of points.
+It quantifies how many times a particular node comes in the shortest chosen path between two other nodes